Water Quality Planning

 Best Management Practices

-Simply put, stormwater runoff is rain or water that flows across land surfaces (i.e., pavement, soil, or grass).
-In doing so, the runoff absorbs a variety of pollutants along the way, carrying them into local water sources.
-The Environmental Protection Agency (EPA) lists several common individual behaviors that impact stormwater, which include littering, applying fertilizers or other lawn-chemicals, car oil and grease, and improper disposal of pet waste.
+Stormwater runoff is rain or water that flows across land surfaces (i.e., pavement, soil, or grass).
+Runoff absorbs a variety of pollutants along the way, carrying them into local water sources.
+Individual behaviors such as littering, applying fertilizers or other lawn chemicals, car oil and grease, and improper disposal of pet waste.